Amazon's Thanksgiving Deal: Let's Dig In

 And here's why: DRY BRINE.

-Dry Brining your turkey is the lowest maintenance way to flavor your turkey.
-Now I am bougie.
+Dry brining your turkey is the lowest maintenance way to flavor it.
+Now, I am bougie.
 I do a 7-day dry brine followed by a 48-hour wet brine before popping my turkey (sectioned by dark meat and light meat) into the oven.
-Most people do not want to do all of that.
-And I completely understand.
+Most people don’t want to do all of that, and I completely understand.
 But in the interest of putting an edible turkey on your Thanksgiving table, a dry brine is best.
-You can dry brine a frozen turkey and the brine will work as the turkey thaws in your fridge.
+You can dry brine a frozen turkey, and the brine will work as the turkey thaws in your fridge.

-So, what IS a dry brine?
-It's salt.
-That's it.
+It's simple.
+A dry brine is just salt.
 In its most basic form, a brine is a salt solution.
-The cool thing about a dry brine is that the meat (it doesn't have to be turkey) creates its own liquid for the brine by a scientific process called osmosis (My chemistry teacher father would be so proud!) so, osmosis works like this in the terms of this turkey:
+The cool thing about a dry brine is that the meat creates its own liquid for the brine through a scientific process called osmosis (My chemistry teacher father would be so proud!).
+Here’s how it works:

-You put salt on the outer turkey skin, and it goes into the fridge
+You put salt on the outer turkey skin and place it in the fridge.

-The salt draws the water out of the turkey, flavoring the water with the salt on contact as it comes out of the bird
+The salt draws water out of the turkey, flavoring the water with salt on contact.

-Once the salt has pulled a large amount of liquid out of the turkey and created a salty solution outside of the turkey, the liquid is sucked back into the meat, flavoring the inside as the salt solution goes back into the bird
+Once the salt has pulled a large amount of liquid out of the turkey, that salty solution is sucked back into the meat, flavoring it.

-This brining process can be done in 12 hours, in 48 hours, or how I do it, for a week.
-The longer the time period, the more of a chance you give the salt solution to be reabsorbed back into the turkey.
+This brining process can be done in 12 hours, 48 hours, or, as I do, for a week.
+The longer the time period, the more chance you give the salt solution to be reabsorbed back into the turkey.

-Note: Some turkeys come "Pre-Brined" (allegedly).
-I don't think pre-brined turkeys go through enough of a brining to be sufficient to be put right into the oven.
-To each their own.
-If you have a "Pre-Brined" turkey, lower the salt level of your brine mixture to compensate for any process that the turkey went through prior to you getting it.
+Note: Some turkeys come "pre-brined."
+I don’t think pre-brined turkeys undergo enough brining to be sufficient for cooking.
+If you have a "pre-brined" turkey, lower the salt level of your brine mixture to compensate for any process the turkey went through before you got it.

-Brine Recipe: You can use all or some of the items I'm going to list based on what you have on hand.
-The only thing that you need to brine a turkey is salt.
+You can use all or some of the items I’m going to list based on what you have on hand.
+The only thing you need to brine a turkey is salt.

 Kosher salt (no additives; try Diamond Crystal brand in the red box)